rsnobles/website-template/DEVELOPMENT.md

     EDIT www/Dockerfile
     EDIT www/Dockerfile.build

-### Hosting

-By default the template deploys the site to Kubernetes running on Google Cloud.

-TODO other options.

 ### Basic project settings

 1. Modify `taito-config.sh` if you need to change some settings.
-The default settings are ok for most projects.
+By default the template deploys the site to Kubernetes running on Google Cloud.
-2. Run `taito project apply`
+2. Run `taito project apply`.
-3. Commit and push changes
+3. Commit and push changes.

 ### Remote environments